 Wyoming Archaeology Month occurs in September and includes events throughout the state.
 For more information, visit: http://wyoshpo.state.wy.us/aamonth/.

-Medicine Lodge State Archaeological Site is a campground that not only offers fishing, hiking, swimming, and wildlife viewing, but also a wide assortment of petroglyphs and pictographs, as well as recently discovered artifacts that offer evidence about the lives of the people who occupied the area thousands of years ago.
-For more information, visit: http://www.wyomingtourism.org/overview/medicine-Lodge-Achaeological-Site/3666.
+Medicine Lodge State Archaeological Site is a campground that offers fishing, hiking, swimming, and wildlife viewing.
+You can also see a wide assortment of petroglyphs, pictographs and recently discovered artifacts that offer evidence about the lives of the people who occupied the area thousands of years ago.
+For more information, call (307) 469-2234 or visit: http://www.wyomingtourism.org/overview/medicine-Lodge-Achaeological-Site/3666.

-The Big Horn Basin Education Foundation runs Kids' Digs for ages 8-12 and Teens' Digs for ages 13-15.
+The Big Horn Basin Education Foundation runs Kids' Digs for children ages 8-12 and Teens' Digs for ages 13-15.
 Participants work in supervised digs and learn how to recognize fossils.
 The Foundation also offers guided tours of the dinosaur museum and fossil sites.
-For more information, call 307-864-2259, or visit its Web site at: http://www.thermopwy.net/bhbf.
+For more information, call (307) 864-2259, or go to: http://www.thermopwy.net/bhbf.

-Fossil Butte National Monument in southwestern Wyoming contains a remarkable concentration of fossilized freshwater fish.
-It also includes aquatic animals, insects, a few mammals, and plants.
-For more information, call 307-877-4455, or visit: http://www.nps.gov/fobu/.
+Fossil Butte National Monument in southwestern Wyoming contains a remarkable concentration of fossilized fish, insects, mammals, plants, and more.
+For more information, call (307) 877-4455, or visit: http://www.nps.gov/fobu/.